canonical/checkbox/docs/how-to/nested-test-plan.rst

 What if it could be possible now to have nested test plans.
 One being built by aggregating sections from one or more "base test plans"?

-Let's review in detail this new feature available in checkbox since plainbox 0.29
+Let's review this feature in detail.

 Quick start
 ===========